javaee-samples/javaee7-samples/README.md

       reuse this instance to run the tests.
       Useful for development to avoid the server start up cost per sample.

+  * ``wildfly-swarm``

+      This profile uses WildFly Swarm, which allows building uberjars that contain just enough of the WildFly application server.
+Here, the parts of WildFly that are included are selected based on inspecting the application and looking for the Java EE APIs that are actually used.
+The WildFly Swarm version that's used can be set via the ``wildfly.swarm.version`` property.

 * TomEE

   * ``tomee-ci-managed``